 People who use screen readers sometimes just scan the list of links in a document or web page.
 Links would then be read on their own and out of context away from the full text.
 This means links need to be given a clear and accurate title about where the link is going to.

 5. Production (audio/video) - Provide transcripts or subtitles (closed captions).

 People who are deaf and cannot hear the audio, people who are hard of hearing and cannot hear some of the content and people with cognitive and learning disabilities who need to see and hear the content to better understand it depend on captions.
 Captions can also be beneficial in loud environments, can be searchable and aid comprehension.

 6. Table Structure - Use simple tables without merged or split cells.

 Badly created tables can cause difficulties for screen readers or for those tabbing through information on a document.
 If a table is nested within another table or if a cell is merged or split, the screen reader can’t provide helpful information.
 Blank cells in a table could also mislead a screen reader into thinking that there is nothing more in the table.
 Screen readers also use header information to identify rows and columns.

 As a reminder, it is also important that, before publishing a page, incorrect spelling and grammar is checked and corrected.

 The Digital Accessibility Quick Checklist is a great starting point for assessing didgital content that is being placed online and/or being used for a presentation.

-Word, PowerPoint, Excel and Adobe Acrobat Pro have accessibility checkers built in, these can identify issues and provides guidance and tips on how to correct the issues:
+Word, PowerPoint, Excel, Adobe Acrobat Pro and Brightspace have accessibility checkers built in, these can identify issues and provides guidance and tips on how to correct the issues: